cmsimple-xh/cmsimple-xh/README.md

 CMSimple_XH stores the content of the different pages in one single html-file (content.htm).

-In default setting headings H1-H3 are used to split the content.htm into single pages and to generate the navigation menu, while headings H4-H6 remain for normal semantic structuring within pages.
-As of CMSimple_XH 1.7 the pages are separated by HTML comments in content.htm, so H1-H6 can be used to structure each page.
+As of CMSimple_XH 1.7 the pages are separated by special HTML comments in content.htm, so H1-H6 can be used to structure each page.